9 Ways to Live Well with Chronic Pain

 Explore ways you can take control and live a richer, less pain-filled life.

 Acute pain can be a normal reaction to an injury, surgery or certain medical conditions such as infection or inflammation.
 Chronic pain is different.
-It may have started with an injury or illness, but chronic pain can also be the result of an ongoing disease such as cancer or arthritis.
+It may have started with an acute injury or illness, but chronic pain is often the result of an ongoing disease such as cancer or arthritis.
 It can even start without a known cause or obvious injury.
 The American Chronic Pain Association defines chronic pain as pain that continues a month or longer after normal recovery time for an injury or illness, or pain that continues for months or years as a result of a chronic condition.

-You are not alone.
+One thing is for sure: You are not alone.
 Millions of Americans suffer from chronic pain.

 If you feel yourself taking a back seat to your pain, there are ways you can get behind the wheel again — with some effort and patience.
 Start by meeting with your doctor to develop a plan for managing your pain.
-Important concerns to address include medications, exercise and any activities you should limit or avoid.
+Important items to address include medications, exercise and any activities you should limit or avoid.

 Once your doctor approves a plan, here are some ideas from the American Chronic Pain Association, to help you live a richer, less pain-filled life: